Chalkhill blue: Subspecies

-Ecology

 Description

 Lysandra coridon has a wingspan of 30–36 mm.
 These small butterflies present a sexual dimorphism.
 The males having pale silvery-blue upperside of the wings with a submarginal line of grey spots on the hindwings and a thin brown and white chequered fringe.
 Females have dark brown upperside of wings, with marginal orange spots and also with chequered fringes.
 The underside of the wings show a light ochre colouration, several dark spots surrounded by white, a submarginal line of black marks, a series of marginal orange spots on the hindwings and a blue dusting near the body.

 As with many blue butterflies, separation from similar species in the field is on the underside markings.
 Aberrations are common.